 Press releases distribution is an effective way to get the word out about your business.
 You can place your news in front of the media and your target audience.

-We have compiled some of the best tips that can help you with press release distribution below.
+We have compiled some of the best tips that can help you with press release distribution below as a PR agency.
 Check this out:

 12 Best Press Release Distribution Tips to Boost Your Success